nodatime/nodatime/www/developer/tzdb-file-format.md

 The first four bytes of the file contain the format version number.
 At the time of this writing, the only supported version number is 0.
-Not all changes in the future will require a change in version number (as even within a version the format is extensible) but this provides flexibility in the future, where as a single binary may be able to read a range of versions.
+Not all changes in the future will require a change in version number (as even within a version the format is extensible) but this provides flexibility in the future, where a single binary may be able to read a range of versions.
 At that point, this document will be extended to give details for each version separately.
 Each version may be completely independent of previous versions, so may redefine the meaning of particular field IDs, or even contain a different field structure.